TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-setup-rls.md

 ### 6. Assign or Remove Users from a Role
 To assign users to a role:

-- _Power BI:_ This is done in the _Power BI Service_ from the Dataset Security settings.
+> [!NOTE]
-- _AAS/SSAS:_
+> In Power BI, this is done in the _Power BI Service_, from the Dataset Security settings.

   1. __Right-Click the Role:__ Select 'Edit members...

 <figure style="padding-top: 15px;">